RAKWireless/WisBlock/examples/sensors/RAK5801_4-20mA/Readme.md

 ### 2.3.
 Powering sensors from the WisBlock IO RAK5801 4-20mA board

-The 4-20mA Module includes a 12 V power which is controled by MCU,GPIO 0.17.
+The 4-20mA Module includes a 12 V power which is controlled by MCU,GPIO 0.17.
 This GPIO must be set to **HIGH** before sampling.
 The power also can be used as power supply for sensors.
 The majority of 4-20 mA sensor works in the 9-24 V range.
 Before connecting a sensor to the 4-20 mA module, you must be sure that 12 V fits the sensor’s range of the power supply.

 ### 2.4.
 Connection diagram